junxit/us-congress-bills-115/bill.md

     - **(G)** Additional pre-irradiation and post-irradiation examination capabilities.
     - **(H)** Lifetime operating costs and lifecycle costs.
 - **(c)** *Start of operations* The Secretary shall, to the maximum extent practicable, ensure that the start of full operations of the facility under this section occurs before December 31, 2025.
-- **(d)** *Funding* Out of funds appropriated to the Office of Nuclear Energy, there shall be made available to the Secretary to carry out activities, including design and construction of the facility, under this section—
+- **(d)** *Funding* There are authorized to be appropriated to the Secretary for the Office of Nuclear Energy to carry out to completion the construction of the facility under this section—
   - **(1)** $35,000,000 for fiscal year 2018;
   - **(2)** $100,000,000 for fiscal year 2019;
   - **(3)** $200,000,000 for fiscal year 2020;